NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 #
 #

+This manual describes systems when aircraft is in English/imperial mode.
+The menu items etc. is different in Swedish/metric mode, maybe in future will make manual for that also.

 Some of these features that has to do with multiple flightplans or map-areas, wont work in older than FG 2017.3.1.